Jack Hayter: Other post-Hefner works

-Outside of his Hefner and solo work, Hayter is probably best known for his work as a studio and live mainstay of acclaimed progressive folktronica act Dollboy.
+Hayter has collaborated with progressive folktronica act Dollboy.

-Hayter also contributed the music to the short film by the director John Hardwick titled To Have And To Hold, which starred Susanne Lothar and had two poems published in the second Tall Lighthouse poetry review "Automatic Lighthouse" (ISBN 1 904551 24 6).
-Since 2008, he has also worked extensively with the British Film Institute on various educational film projects made with children in North Kent.
+Hayter also contributed the music to John Hardwick's short film To Have And To Hold, which starred Susanne Lothar.
+He has had two poems published in the second Tall Lighthouse poetry review "Automatic Lighthouse" (ISBN 1 904551 24 6).
+Since 2008, he has also worked with the British Film Institute on various educational film projects made with children in North Kent.

-He has more recently been working with the Gare Du Nord label (co-run by Ian Button), contributing to recordings and live performances by Raleigh Long and Papernut Cambridge.
-Hayter also played Pedal Steel on Mark Fry's album, South Wind, Clear Sky (2014).
+He also contributed to projects from the Gare Du Nord label (co-run by Ian Button), performing on recordings and live shows by Raleigh Long and Papernut Cambridge.
+Hayter also played Pedal Steel on Mark Fry's 2014 album, South Wind, Clear Sky.

 Since 2014, Hayter has been a member of Papernut Cambridge, The 1980s inspired electronic soul band FXU2 Ralegh Long's and Non-Blank (a Hastings-based arts project with Oliver Cherer, Riz Maslen and Darren Morris) Non-Blank have performed a number of improvised soundtracks to classic films in South coast independent cinemas and at The Latitude Festival in 2017.

 On February 1, 2025, Jack Hayter contributed pedal steel to a WVKR radio session by CIAO MALZ.